-Set the temperature to a comfortable level
+Set the Temperature to a Comfortable Level

 What do we mean by active waiting?
-Simply put, give your guests something to do while they wait so that they aren’t stuck staring at a wall the whole time.
-This can be as simple as providing free wifi in your reception area so that guests can use their phones and laptops freely while they wait.
-Be sure to keep reading materials on nearby coffee tables as well.
+Simply put, give your guests something to do while they wait so they aren’t stuck staring at a wall the whole time.
+Provide free Wi-Fi in your reception area so guests can use their phones and laptops freely while waiting.
+Keep reading materials on nearby coffee tables as well.
 Most importantly, think of the average demographics of the people visiting your office and what they would enjoy doing during their wait.
 You may even want to incorporate a child play area if you’re a healthcare facility or an office that commonly hosts children.

 You’ll certainly want to pamper your guests when it comes to the furniture in your waiting room.
-Chairs should be plush and padded while the reception desk and décor should be beautiful and inspiring.
-Your guests should feel as if they’re in a five-star hotel, whether your waiting room is in a corporate office or a small business.
+Chairs should be plush and padded, while the reception desk and décor should be beautiful and inspiring.
+Your guests should feel like they’re in a 5-star hotel, whether your waiting room is a corporate office or a small business.